devpks/StratisSwapContracts/StratisSwap/JsonConfig/README.md

 # JSON Config

-A contract used to log small, JSON payloads.
+A contract used to log small JSON payloads.

-Allows for teams to have admins and contributors that can log new JSON payloads to the contract for decentralized applications to read from.
+Allows for teams to have admins and contributors that can log JSON strings to the contract for decentralized applications to read from.

 ## Creating the Contract